BenjoGreeno/oidc-oh-I-do-see/README.md

-# This is a mess you can see it under this [PR](https://github.com/BenjoGreeno/oidc-oh-I-do-see/pull/1).
+# This is a mess.

 This is regrettably a mess/sub par/a work in progress.
 I'm messing with terraform and github actions, building a basic front end that is supposed to speak to a back end.
 The front end is live and with Cloudfront (hurray), however I don't have much experience in calling API's, much to my detriment.

-Nothing is laid out gracefully, you can read the PR ([here](https://github.com/BenjoGreeno/oidc-oh-I-do-see/pull/1)) to see my notes on everything that's terrible,

 however you're morbidly curious and want to run this, please continue reading...